-INSTITUTIONAL PROGRAMS Funding Application Form 2004/2005
+INSTITUTIONAL PROGRAMS Funding Application Form 2005/2006

 NAME OF SCHOOL AUTHORITY:

-CONTACT PERSON: TELEPHON TELEPHONE:
+CONTACT PERSON: TELEPHONE :

-Please indicate whether this is a budget or final costs claim by checking the appropriate box.
-BUDGET FINAL COSTS
+Please indicate whether this is a budget or final cos sts claim by checking g the appropriate box.

+BUDGET FINAL COS тѕ

 Name of Program School Code Net Program Costs

+Total Net Program Costs
-I certify that the students claimed for this funding reside in an institution per Section 44(7) of the School Act (RSA 2000) or are temporary restitutional program(s) are under contract to Alberta Learning or has Branch of Alberta Learning, and that the programs identified in this resulting program requirements.
-(Signature of Superintendent or Designate) sidents of a women's she ve had prior approval froi elter.
-I also certify that the method the the special Programs

-I certify that the information reported on this form is correct.

-(Signature of Secretary Treasurer) (Date)
+CERTIFICAT I certify that the students claimed for this funding reside Government as per Section 44(7) of the School Act (RSA shelter.
+I also certify that the Institutional program(s) are u prior approval from the Special Programs Branch of Alberta report are being offered in accordance with Alberta Education (Signature of Superintendent or Designate) I certify that the information reported on this form is correct.
+(Signature of Secretary Treasurer) in an institution and 2000) or are tempounder contract with Al Education, and that t rary residents of a women's berta Education or have had he programs identified in this

-DEPARTMENT US E ONLY:

-Total Net Program Costs = \$
+Total Net Program Costs = \$ ISE ONLY:

 Performance Certifier Date

 Expenditure Officer Date

-REGULAR INSTITUTIONAL PROGRAMS BUDGETED / FINAL COSTS 2004/2005
+REGULAR INSTITUTIONAL PROGRAM BUDGET / FINAL COSTS 2005/2006

-NAW E OF PROGRAM:
+N AME OF PROGRAM:

-CON TACT PERSON: TELEPHON IE:
+C ONTACT PERSON: TELEPHONE:

-Manu e see Instructions (attached) for completion of this form.
-A al for School Authorities.
-Note: if your program has some Institutional Program and must complete the form for Mix non-institutional students, you are conside red a
+Mai con ase see Instructions (attached) for completion of this form.
+A nual for School Authorities.
+Note: If your program has sidered a Mixed Institutional Program and must complete the n this form. some non-institutional students, you are

-1. Instructional Salary costs FTE's
+1. Instructional Salary Costs FTE's

 a.
 Certificated Salaries & Benefits \$

 b.
 Uncertificated Salaries & Benefits \$

 c.
 Substitute Teacher(s) \$

 Total Instructional Salary Costs \$

-2. Supplies and Services costs
+2. Supplies and Services Costs

 a.
 Professional Development \$

 b.
 Educational Supplies \$

 c.
 Education Services \$

 d.
 Office Supplies \$

 Total Supplies and Services Costs \$

 3. Technology costs (see guidelines for formula) \$

-ТОТА L PROGRAM COSTS \$ A
+TO TAL PROGRAM COSTS \$ A

-REVE NUES RECEIVED FOR INSTITUTIONAL STUDENTS
+RE /ENUES RECEIVED FOR INSTITUTIONAL STUDENTS

-Note: please do not include Institutional funding.
+Note: please do not include Institutional funding

-1. Base Instruction (based on Sept 30 enrolments of 550 coded students) \$
+Base Instruction (based on Sept 30 enrolments of 550 c Number of Institutional students enrolled x rate For Budgets, use an estimate of Sept 30 enrolments.
+For \$ \$

 2. Other funding (please specify) \$

-TOTA L REVENUES \$ в
+TO TAL REVENUES \$ B

-NET F PROGRAM COSTS (Total Program Costs less total revenues (A - B = C.) \$ c
+NE PROGRAM COSTS (Total Program Costs less Total Revenue es (A - B = C) \$ C

-nge number of students enrolled o calculate the average number of students enrolled: D
+Ave Ste rage number of students enrolled To calculated the average number of students enrolled: 1: Determine the number of students enrolled for each mont enrolled for more than 1 month will be counted for each r

-. '